h3rald/h3/docs/md/about.md

 Special thanks to the following individuals, that made H3 possible:

 * **Leo Horie**, author of the awesome [Mithril](https://mithril.js.org/) framework that inspired me to write the H3 microframework in a moment of need.
-* **Andrey Sitnik**, author of the beatiful [Storeon](https://evilmartians.com/chronicles/storeon-redux-in-173-bytes) state management library, that is used (with minor modification) as the H3 store.
+* **Andrey Sitnik**, author of the beatiful [Storeon](https://evilmartians.com/chronicles/storeon-redux-in-173-bytes) state management library, that is used (with minor modifications) as the H3 store.